Over the past few decades health information technology has played an increasingly vital role in the evolution of healthcare.

 Don’t be afraid to branch out and take courses in medical coding or any programs you are not familiar with.
 Always strive to stay current and above the rest of the competition.

-For more information check out the How to Perfect Your Medical Resume in One Infographic.
+For more information check out the How to Perfect Your Medical Resume in One Infographic. and the comprehensive Resume Guide we've put together.

 If you have an interview for one of these pivotal roles, consider the following tips for rocking the interview and landing the health information technology position of your dreams!